The College of Southern Maryland offers several orientation options for students. Each is outlined below.

 Cooperative education (co-op) is an academic course that allows the student to combine classroom theory with supervised work experience in a professional environment.
 This experience can be full-time or part-time in a paid or non-paid format.
 Co-op sites include public and private sector employers as well as government agencies.
 Students are required to work 225 hours for each three-credit co-op course.
 The co-op opportunity is available for students who are already employed in their field of study as well as those seeking entry into employment in their program of study:

-- Students who are not currently employed in their field of study are advised to complete the co-op intake form and contact Career Services at least eight weeks prior to the semester they wish to enroll.
+- Students who are not currently employed in their field of study are advised to complete the co-op intake form and contact Career Services at least eight weeks prior to the semester they wish to co-op.
 Career Services advisors assist students with resume construction and job search information.
 Students may use that assistance as they locate a site for their co-op experience.

 CSM offers personal counseling services to all currently enrolled students struggling with the demands of juggling school, work, social, and family responsibilities, and daily stress.
 The approach is meant to be short-term and is solution-focused to find working answers to current issues.
 Arrangements can be made to meet the counselor on any CSM campus.